Nick0306/SteelHacks-Schedule-Builder/README.md

 javac -cp "/Path/to/project/SteelHacks/Reference Libraries/biweekly-0.6.6.jar:/Path/to/project/SteelHacks/Reference Libraries/jackson-core-2.12.1.jar://Path/to/project/SteelHacks/Reference Libraries/joda-time-2.10.13.jar:/Path/to/project/SteelHacks/Reference Libraries/vinnie-2.0.2.jar:" ScheduleBuilderGUI.java

-By Entering this command into the command line, the user will reference the libraries that are required in order to take in the .ics files and integrate them into the Schedule Builder.
-Without these files the program will still compile and run, however the user will not be able to import .ics from their online calendars into the program.
+By Entering this command into the command line, the user will reference the libraries that are required in order to compile the files with the imported libraries and integrate them into the Schedule Builder.
+Without these files the program will not compile and run.

+Running the program through the command line however, does not allow the access to import their schedules as .ics files.
+The user will still be able to click the "Import" button, but after copying a path into the field, no changes will be to the Schedule.

 Part 2: Running